kadamwhite/talks/2019/wcbos/responsive-blocks.md

 ???

 The solution we're going to use is a new JavaScript interface called ResizeObserver.

-As the name suggests, ResizeObserver lets us efficiently react to element size changes.
+As the name suggests, this object lets us efficiently react to element size changes.

 ---
 <!-- .slide: class="full-height" data-background="images/philip-walton-at-cssconf.png" data-background-size="cover" -->